Associate Professor of Terrestrial Ecosystem Ecology

-Dr. Cory C. Cleveland joined the faculty at the University of Montana in 2007.
-He is an Associate Professor of Terrestrial Ecosystem Ecology in the Department of Ecosystem and Conservation Sciences in the College of Forestry and Conservation.
-He received his Ph.D. in the Department of Ecology and Evolutionary biology at the University of Colorado in 2001, and did his post-doctoral research at the Institute of Arctic & Alpine Research (INSTAAR) a multi-disciplinary research institute in Boulder, CO.
-Dr. Cleveland also has an M.S. in Natural Resources (Forest Science) from Cornell University, and a B.A. in Physical Geography from the University of Colorado.
-His expertise is in terrestrial ecosystem ecology and soil biogeochemistry, and he teaches courses in soil science, ecosystem ecology and climate change science at UM.
-His research focuses on understanding the biotic and abiotic controls on carbon and nutrient cycling and ecosystem processes.
+I joined the faculty at the University of Montana in 2007.
+I am currently an Associate Professor of Terrestrial Ecosystem Ecology in the Department of Ecosystem and Conservation Sciences in the College of Forestry and Conservation.
+I received my Ph.D. in the Department of Ecology and Evolutionary biology at the University of Colorado in 2001, and did my post-doctoral research at the Institute of Arctic & Alpine Research (INSTAAR) a multi-disciplinary research institute in Boulder, CO.
+I also hold an M.S. in Natural Resources (Forest Science) from Cornell University, and a B.A. in Physical Geography from the University of Colorado.
+My expertise is in terrestrial ecosystem ecology and biogeochemistry, and I teach courses in soil science, ecosystem ecology, biogeochemistry and climate change science at UM.
+My research focuses on understanding the biotic and abiotic controls on ecosystem processes.

 Post-doctoral: Institute of Arctic & Alpine Research (INSTAAR), Boulder, CO (2001 - 2007)